CS-433/ml-project-2-bab_thebuilders/README.md

 The path for the model has to be source/files/model.h5.
 The test files also need to be in a specific path: "source/test/images/test_" image_id ".png" , as well as the training data: "source/training_sat_images/images/satImage_" image_id ".png" for the images and "source/training_sat_images/masks/satImage_" mask_id ".png".

 ## How to run the code
 Note that the provided files do not allow one to reproduce our _best_ submission on AICrowd, since the file containing the corresponding model has been lost.
-The provided files allow one to reproduce the second best submission we made (id 169569), which had an F-1 score of __0.834__ and a precision of __0.910__.
+The provided files allow one to reproduce the second best submission we made (ID 169569), which had an F-1 score of __0.834__ and a precision of __0.910__.